AntiCopium/-rtsrs/README.md

 ```
 3. Delete the installer folder, and rtsrs.exe ( since you will compile it your own )

-4. Edit the .env file and copy paste the info below and fill in the info in between the quotes.
+4. Make a .env file ( name a file `.env` ) and copy paste the info below and fill in the info in between the quotes.
 `ex.
 BOT_NAME='BOT'`

 ```